Liz Truss: Early life and education (1975–1996)

 Truss's parents had initially wanted her to study at the University of Cambridge, but Truss instead elected to go to Oxford in what her biographers, Cole and Heale, call a "bout of teenage rebellion".
-She applied to Merton College but was instead pooled to the all-women's St Hilda's College; annoyed, she then complained to both colleges, after which she was accepted by Merton and began her studies there in September 1993.
+She applied to Merton College but was instead pooled to the all-women's St Hilda's College; she then complained to both colleges, after which she was accepted by Merton and began her studies there in September 1993.
 Truss read philosophy, politics and economics and graduated in 1996.
 During her time at university, Truss was active in the Liberal Democrats and was a member of the Oxford Reform Club.
 She became the president of the Oxford University Liberal Democrats in her first year and a member of the national executive committee of Liberal Democrat Youth and Students (LDYS) in 1995.
 During Truss's previous, unsuccessful, bid for the LDYS executive, the party's leader, Paddy Ashdown, said she was "a good debater and is utterly fearless".
 As a Liberal Democrat, Truss supported the abolition of the monarchy and the legalisation of cannabis, and campaigned against the Criminal Justice and Public Order Act 1994.
 However, by November 1995 Truss had become critical of the Liberal Democrats, as she "realised the Tory Party was saying quite sane things"; in her last year at the university, she resigned from the LDYS.
 By 1996 Truss had joined the Conservative Party.